ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 1. After `withdraw` process finishes, the user’s client chain balance should never increase.
 2. The withdraw amount should never be greater than the `totalDepositedBalance`.

-### `refreshUserBalance`

-This function should only be called by Exocore validator set through `Gateway` to update user’s Exocore chain principle balance and clien chain balance.
-Along with `ExocorePrincipleBalance`, there is a field `withdrawAmount` indicating the amount of principle token that is withdrawn from Exocore chain to client chain, and it should be used to update user’s client chain balance in this function.

-This function should be only accessible for `Controller` so that this function could only work as part of the process of the whole withdraw workflow or periodic update from Exocore chain and ensure the whole workflow is controlled by `Controller`.

-This function relies on the Exocore set correctly returning the updated `ExocorePrincipleBalance` and `withdrawAmount`.

-Everytime the user is trying to withdraw principle from Exocore chain, this function must be called by Exocore validator set via cross-chain message to correctly update user’s Exocore principle balance and especially correct `withdrawAmount` to update user’s claimable amount on client chain.

 ## `Controller`

 `Controller` is the manager of all `Vaults`, as well as the entry point where users call to interact with Exocore system and Exocore validator set calls to update client chain state.